 CAUTION: Before doing any work on the guide bar or chain, always switch off the engine and pull the plug cap off the spark plug (see "Replacing the spark plug").
 Always wear protective gloves!

 CAUTION: Start the chain saw only after having assembled it completely and inspected.

-Remove the sprocket guard (1) (see PUTTING INTO OPERATION for the correct model) and clean out the interior with a brush.
+Remove the sprocket guard (1) (see PUTTING INTO OPERATION) and clean out the interior with a brush.

 Remove the chain (2) and guide bar (3).